infinum/dotnet-handbook/Api Documentation.md

 ### API Documentation

-API documentation is basically a manual how to use and integrate with some API.
+API documentation is a manual of how to use and integrate with some API.
 It consists of all the information required to work with it usually including tutorials and examples as well.
 It should be simple and easily understandable so anyone who needs to use it can with as little time possible find what they need.

-For us it helps us with collaborating with other teams.
-In .NET Core applications the tool we use for automatical generation of documentation is [Swagger](https://swagger.io/) which enables us to quickly update the documentation whenever something changes.
+For us, it helps us with collaborating with other teams.
+In our APIs, we mostly use [Swagger](https://swagger.io/) toolset to automatically generate documentation which enables us to quickly update it whenever something changes.

 #### Swagger

-Swagger uses OpenAPI specification for it's generated documentation which is the industry standard for describing REST APIs.
+Swagger uses OpenAPI specification for its generated documentation which is the industry standard for describing REST APIs.
 Using it allows both computers and humans to understand available endpoints of a REST API without access to the source code.

-To use Swagger it is enough to install one of the NuGet packages that support it and configure it for your needs.
-For example main 2 that Microsoft suggests using in their documentation are [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) or [NSwag](https://github.com/RicoSuter/NSwag).
-In the example we will be showing configuration with Swashbuckle, but others have similar principle.
+To use Swagger you simply need to install one of the NuGet packages that support it and configure it for your needs.
+In their documentation, Microsoft suggests using two packages - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) or [NSwag](https://github.com/RicoSuter/NSwag).
+In the example below, we can see a configuration for Swashbuckle, but others have a similar principle.

-For it work as expected there are 2 things that we have to configure.
-The first one is configuration of a swagger service which configures document information and it is done in `Startup.ConfigureServices()`:
+For it to work as expected there are two things that we have to configure.
+The first one is the configuration of a swagger service which configures document information and it is done in `Startup.ConfigureServices()`:

 ```c#
 services.AddSwaggerGen(options =>